DaleOrders/AWS-Study-Notes/README.md

 - 1 Gbps or 10 Gbps connection
 - 50TB or 80TB Capacity.
   - 10TB to 10PB of data is economical range.
-  - Good for multiple locations
+  - Good for multiple locations using multiple devices
 - No compute

 #### 1.16.5.2.
 Snowball Edge